After successfully introducing the tea bag to Britain, Tetley grew to lead the market.

 In 1958 the Bletchley plant was sold off, and all production was centered at a new factory at Eaglescliffe in County Durham.
 The same year, a new factory was opened at Williamsport, Pennsylvania.
 Total company capital rose to £750,000 (£58 million in 2015).

 Tetley-Jones believed that the company was too small to compete against larger companies such as Brooke Bond, and had been searching for a buyer for years.
-In 1961 Tetley & Co was acquired by Beech-Nut Life Savers of New York for £2.3 million in cash (£148 million in 2015).
+Tetley & Co was acquired by Beech-Nut Life Savers of New York for £2.3 million in cash (£148 million in 2015) in 1961.
 Whilst a leader in the small UK tea bag market, most company profits came from the American subsidiary.
+Tetley-Jones was retained as chairman.

 Tetley tea bag sales grew 58 percent to the catering trade, and by 41 percent to the domestic trade in 1965.
 The company was exporting millions of tea bags every year.